Latest attack pushes US Capitol Police further toward crisis

 Latest attack pushes US Capitol Police further toward crisisNew

 WASHINGTON (AP) — The death of another U.S. Capitol Police officer has exacerbated problems for a department months after the worst moment in its history — the storming of the Capitol by violent insurrectionists — and placed new urgency on lawmakers considering proposals to bolster the agency.
-The head of the Capitol Police union says officers are “reeling” following the death Friday of Officer Billy Evans, who was rammed by a vehicle allegedly driven by a man suffering from delusions and suicidal thoughts.
-Union chairman Gus Papathanasiou says hundreds of officers are considering retirement or finding work elsewhere.
+The head of the Capitol Police union says officers are “reeling” following the death Friday of Officer Billy Evans, who was rammed by a vehicle driven by a man believed to be suffering from delusions and suicidal thoughts.
+The chair of the police union says hundreds of officers are considering retirement or finding work elsewhere.